End-of-Course Biology Test

 The main DCI statements of the 2023 science standards are defined using the Revised Bloom’s Taxonomy (RBT) complexity framework.
 The addition of SEP with the DCI introduces an additional layer of complexity when attempting to develop test items that are aligned to the full depth of content standards.
 To best account for both sources of cognitive complexity for item and test development, the NCDPI have adopted an iterative cognitive complexity framework based on Range Achievement Level Descriptors (RALD) combining both DCI and SEP.

-During the first step of this iterative process, draft RALDs aligned to 2023 science standards were developed and reviewed by content experts at the North Carolina State University-Technical Outreach for Public Schools (NCSU- TOPS) and NCDPI Test Development.
+During the first step of this iterative process, draft RALDs aligned to 2023 science standards were developed and reviewed by content experts at the North Carolina State University–Technical Outreach for Public Schools (NCSU–TOPS) and NCDPI Test Development.
 RALDs were written to align to the policy achievement levels at Not Proficient to Level 3, Level 4, and Level 5.
 The NCDPI then invited a small panel of experienced science educators for an in-person workshop to review and provide additional feedback on the draft RALDs during the second step.
 At step three of this iterative process, overall feedback from field test item level statistics was used to make additional revisions to RALDs and inform ongoing item alignment.
-The final step to establish RALDs will occur in summer of 2025 as part of the standard setting workshop.
-This will be managed and facilitated by an independent subject matter expert with panels of NC science educators.
+The final step to establish RALDs occurred in summer of 2025 as part of the standard setting workshop.
+This step was managed and facilitated by an independent subject matter expert with panels of NC science educators.

-Once adopted by the NCSBE, the RALDs will serve as the main cognitive complexity framework to evaluate the degree to which items on the EOC biology assessments represent the full depth and breadth of cognitive expectations of content standards.
+Adopted by the NCSBE, the RALDs serve as the main cognitive complexity framework to evaluate the degree to which items on the EOC biology assessments represent the full depth and breadth of cognitive expectations of grade-level content standards.

-Table 2 provides the current proposed range of items at each RALD for EOC biology tests.
-This table will be updated in August 2025 after the NCSBE’s formal adoption of the RALDs and associated cut scores.
+Table 2 provides the range of items at each RALD for EOC biology tests.

 Table 2.
 EOC biology test items distribution by RALD

-The survey and test specification workshop, conducted in December 2023 through February 2024, also provided recommendations for distributions of the DCI and SEPs items.
-Table 3 shows final recommended distribution of number of items aligned to DCI and the SEPs for each EOC biology test form.
+The survey and test specification workshop, conducted from December 2023 through February 2024, also provided recommendations for distributions of the DCI and SEP items.

-Table 3.
-EOC biology test items aligned to DCI and SEPs
+EOC percentage of items aligned to DCI and SEPs

 The EOC biology test will consist of four-response-option multiple-choice and technology-enhanced item types presented as standalone items or as part of an item set.
 For items presented as part of an item set, students will be provided reference material associated with all questions in the item set.
 Each item on the test will be worth one point.

-Table 4 provides the number of operational and field test items for the EOC biology test.
-Included in the total item counts are embedded field test items that will not be included as part of students’ final scores but will be used for purposes of developing items for future test forms.
+Table 3 provides the number of operational and field test items for EOC science tests.
+Included in the total item counts are embedded field test items that will not be included as part of students’ final scores but will be used for purposes of developing future test forms.

 Test Cycle and Delivery Mode